welikepie/isItHanukkah/README.md

 You'll find mallo.c here:
 > /Contents/Resources/Java/hardware/arduino/cores/arduino/avr-libc.

-Once you've found the malloc.c file; copy and paste it into the "demoapp" folder of this repository.
+Once you've found the malloc.c file; replace it with the malloc.c file within the "demoapp" folder of this repository.

 ###Outputs for lights###
 These are the outputs for the lights used in the Arduino application: